How can wireless access control be the ideal solution for sustainably focused educational facilities for their perimeter security challenges?

 Educational premises, by nature, present a number of access control challenges that may not apply to other public buildings or private/commercial spaces.
 The age group of the user population and the need to consider all user groups (including people with disabilities), mitigates the use of complicated systems.

 The safety requirement for swift and safe egress in the event of a fire or any other emergency is also of top priority to conform with local, national and international standards and regulations for security and fire safety.

 In addition, there are other challenges such as the need to avoid a ‘fortress’ atmosphere to maintain mental health and wellbeing for students.
 Students are incredibly at risk of becoming NEET.
 This means that young people are dramatically affected by mental health and their environment, so educational facilities must foster a healthy, safe and positive atmosphere to protect students.

-To read the rest of this article and latest news please see our May issue here.
+To read the whole article, please see our Q2 issue here.